-Dental bridges use existing teeth or implants to help create a bridge to “bridge the gap” where your tooth is missing.
-Bridges are a restorative dental solution that can replace anywhere between two to six missing teeth and may be fixed or removable.
+Dental bridges use existing teeth or implants to help “bridge the gap” where your tooth is missing.
+Bridges are a restorative dental solution that can replace anywhere from two to six missing teeth.
+Your dentist can provide a permanently fixed bridge or a temporary removable one.

 At Columbia Family Dental Care, Dr. Sulekha Agrawal provides dental bridges to patients in Columbia, MD.
-She works with patients who have multiple missing teeth to determine if a dental bridge fits their oral health needs.
+She works with patients who have multiple missing teeth to determine if a dental bridge can improve their oral health.
 Before every treatment, she examines the teeth and gums and reviews the patient’s dental history.
-Dr. Agrawal takes each patient’s goals and budget into account so she can create a custom treatment plan.
+Dr. Agrawal takes each patient’s goals and budget into account so she can create a custom treatment plan that fits their oral health needs.

 Types of Dental Bridges

-Dental bridges may be removable or fixed.
+There are many different types of dental bridges available.
+Based on your oral health needs and what your goals are, we can help you decide which one is best for you.
+In general, bridges can be removable or fixed.
 There are several differences between the two restorations.
 Removable bridges are a temporary solution for patients with missing teeth.
-Although the cost of removable bridges is less than a fixed dental bridge, they do not offer long-term benefits.
-A fixed bridge is constructed from one or more prosthetic teeth supported by dental crowns.
-The crowns cover teeth on either side of the tooth gap.
-Fixed bridges can be supported by dental implants for a longer-lasting solution.
+Although the cost of removable bridges is less than a fixed dental bridge, they do not offer long term benefits.
+However, a fixed bridge is fixed in place and you will not be able to remove, only the dentist can.
+Your dentist constructs a fixed bridge from one or more prosthetic teeth that support dental crowns.
+There are several types of fixed bridges available:

 Benefits of Implant-Supported Dental Bridges

 While removable bridges may seem more affordable at first, fixed bridges provide a better long-term solution.
 Removable bridges require more repairs or even replacement over time.
 Many patients with removable bridges cannot eat the foods they want and do not fully restore the function of their bite.
-Removable bridges are meant to be temporary while fixed bridges are crafted.
+Removable bridges are temporary while implant-supported bridges are a permanent solution.

 Alternatively, fixed bridges with dental implants inserted into the jaw bone allow the patient to eat without dietary restriction.
 Implant fixed bridges restore full bite function to patients because the implants support the jawbone.
 Dental implant surgery is painless as we offer local anesthetic or sedation dentistry options for anxious patients.